Codeinwp/tweet-old-post/tags/6.2.0/readme.txt

 - Unfortunately wp_cron function isn't perfect, it trigger just when somebody visit your site, so you nobody visit your site in 3 hours, TOP won't trigger

-**What do I do is a get the WP CRON error ?

-The issue is that your wp-cron.php is not returning a 200 response when hit with a http request originating from your own server, it could be several things, most of the time it's an issue with the server / site and not with TOP.

-Some things you can test are.

-- Are scheduled posts working?
-(They use wp-cron too).
-- Are you hosted on Heart Internet? (wp-cron is known not to work with them).
-- If you click tweet now from sample tweet popup does it work?
-- Try adding define( 'ALTERNATE_WP_CRON', true ); to your wp-config.php`, does the plugin work?
-- Is your site private (I.E. is it behind some kind of authentication, maintenance plugin, .htaccess) if so wp-cron won't work until you remove it, if you are and you temporarily remove the authentication, do tweets start working?

-If you have tried all these then feel free to contact support.

 **If new version doesn't works**